weihaox/DREAM/README.md

 ### R-PKM

-Please refer to [R-PKM](https://github.com/weihaox/DREAM/blob/main/src/r-pkm/README.md) for more details on data preprocessing and code structure.
+Please refer to [R-PKM](https://github.com/weihaox/DREAM/blob/main/src/r-pkm/README.md) for more details on data preprocessing and training instruction.

 ## Reconstructing from pre-trained DREAM (GIR)